The COVID-19 pandemic has highlighted the need for quality timely data to drive better health and welfare decision-making.

 Restrictions also affected other areas of people’s lives, including their employment, income, living arrangements, and ability to spend time with friends and family.
 For some people, these changes may have meant they needed extra support to help manage their health, including mental health, and wellbeing.

-In 2021, the Australian Institute of Health and Welfare’s COVID- 19 is looking to identify the inter-connected relationships played by the pandemic as well as to characterise the longer-term impacts of COVID-19 on the health and welfare of Australians.
+As part of our response ot COVID-19, the Australian Institute of Health and Welfare is looking to identify the inter-connected relationships and characterise the longer-term impacts of COVID-19 on the health and welfare of Australians.

 Here are some ways in which the Australian Institute of Health and Welfare is preparing to ensure that the data and statistics associated with COVID-19 will be measured and analysed.